Abused/Abandoned Sponsored Noncitizens

 Definition of Dependent Adult or Elder

-The term “dependent adult” means any person between the ages of 18 and 64 who has physical or mental limitations which restrict his or her ability to carry out normal activities or to protect his or her rights.
+The term “dependent adult” means any person between the ages of 18 and 64 who has physical or mental limitations which restrict their ability to carry out normal activities or protect their rights.
 “Elder” means a person 65 years or older.

 Related Topics